Dark Drag Around Sagittarius A*: Dark Drag Targets

-The parameter $c_D$ is then fit to match the gas cloud emissions over its observed orbital evolution, for a given $\alpha$, which parameterizes the the assumed distribution of SM matter in Sgr.~A$^\star$'s accretion disk, exactly analagous to the parameter $\gamma$ in the DM density profiles of Sec. \ref{sec:dm_GC_dist} (note that for $\alpha = 1$, $c_D$ is dimensionless).
+The parameter $c_D$ is then fit to match the gas cloud emissions over its observed orbital evolution, for a given $\alpha$, which parameterizes the assumed distribution of SM matter in Sgr.~A$^\star$'s accretion disk, exactly analagous to the parameter $\gamma$ in the DM density profiles of Sec. \ref{sec:dm_GC_dist} (note that for $\alpha = 1$, $c_D$ is dimensionless).
 This method has the benefit of naturally encompassing projection effects which can impact the appearance of G2, and was shown to reproduce observations relatively well \cite{plewa2017post}.
-Ref.~\cite{Gillessen:2019} also used an even simpler centroid model where the cloud is treated as a single point source and achieved qualitatively similar results.
-Additionally, they found that trying to fit for $\alpha$ yields $\alpha =1.9 \pm 1.3$, owing to the steep eccentricity of the orbit, the $v^2$ dependence of the force, and the increase in density towards smaller radii, all of which make it difficult to distinguish between a continuous energy loss and a step function at pericenter.
-Consequently, the specific choice of $\alpha$ is mostly irrelevant for the constraints inferred on the dark drag force, and we will therefore bound only the drag induced acceleration at pericenter $\vec{a}_D(r_p)$.
-While this is a somewhat crude approximation, it also allows us to map results onto a wide variety of DM distributions.
+Ref.~\cite{Gillessen:2019} also used an even simpler centroid model where the cloud is treated as a single point source and achieved qualitatively similar results, so we follow the simplified assumptions of the centroid model moving forward (this is is also the more conservative choice as the bounds are weaker).
+Furthermore, the authors of \cite{Gillessen:2019} find that varying the slope of the density profile between $\alpha \in (0.5, 1.5)$ introduces an additional factor of $\sim$ 4 uncertainty on the observed drag force at pericenter.
+For the density profiles that we consider, this factor of 4 is extremely minor relative to the multiple orders of magnitude difference in pericenter densities that the different slopes correspond to.
+Consequently, the results are not very sensitive to the specific choice of $\alpha$, and we will therefore bound only the drag induced acceleration at pericenter $\vec{a}_D(r_p)$, treating the choice of $\alpha$ as uncertainty in this constraint.
+This approximation is conservative for all profiles except for the Gondolo-Silk spike which has a power law scaling in density outside of the range considered in \cite{Gillessen:2019}.
+We therefore caution that there is additional uncertainty in the quoted results for that profile.

 Following the procedure of \cite{Gillessen:2019} where Eq.~\eqref{eq: Fdrag SM} is mapped onto a ram-pressure drag formula, we can use the maximum derived SM density to constrain $\vec{a}_D(r_p)$.
 We will thus approximate an upper limit on the magnitude of $\vec{a}_D(r_p)$ for all density profiles as